 What comes across strongest with this tea is a deeply layered dried fruit and medicinal herb flavor, present upfront and lingering quite a bit on the palate after swallowing - that's the most dominant impression.

-There's also good complexity, with sweetness woven in, a slight zesty note along the side of the tongue, and some herbal astringency somewhere in between.
+There's also good complexity, with sweetness woven in, and a slight fruity-zesty note along the side of the tongue.
 A tea whose edges aren't fully polished yet.
 What balances that is the aftertaste: it stays mouthwatering and sweet, and over time the session slowly resolves into more sweetness.

 A lot of what this tea offers is hard to fully articulate - more like a sense of woody boxiness in the mouth, as though the tea is somewhat closed in.

-Energy-wise it's quite interesting - a strong centering quality with the feeling that the energy goes quite deep, more vertical than horizontal.
+Energy-wise it's quite interesting - a strong centering quality with the feeling that the energy goes quite deep, more vertical than horizontal, nicely aged depth.

 That slight stomach unsettledness, and scratchyness in the throat is the reason it ranks lower for me.